Dyrutter/anime_recommendations/README.md

 1) Download raw data
 2) Clean and engineer data
-3) Create and train a neural network
+3) Create and train an embedding-based neural network
-4) Recommend anime based on similar anime
+4) Recommend anime according to similar anime
-5) Recommend anime based on similar users
+5) Recommend anime according to similar users
 6) Recommend anime for specific users
 7) Create an API for live recommendations